Last Updated on

-The Cheagle has a life expectancy of 10 to 14 years, but it’s prone to certain health problems as well.
+As mentioned in the first paragraph the Cheagle has a life expectancy of 10 to 14 years, but it’s prone to certain health problems as well.
 For instance, like many toy breeds, the Chi Beagle mix is at greater risk for hypoglycemia.

 Cheagles are also predisposed to the health issues experienced by the Chihuahua and the Beagle.
 Chihuahuas are prone to mitral valve disease and conditions in their eyes and teeth, while Beagles are at risk for patellar luxation and glaucoma.

 Due to its small build, the Chihuahua Beagle mix is also more fragile against extreme weather conditions.
 So it’s best to keep your Cheagle indoors when you’re not out for a walk.